-Health Policy Research Scholars (HPRS) is a four-year national leadership development program for full-time doctoral students from nonclinical, academic disciplines in which policy is a key lever for change (e.g., urban planning; political science; economics; anthropology; education; social work; sociology)-students who are committed to ensuring their research is aligned with the health needs of communities.
+Health Policy Research Scholars (HPRS) is a four-year national leadership development program for full-time doctoral students from nonclinical, research-focused disciplines in which policy is a key lever for change (e.g., urban planning; political science; economics; anthropology; education; social work; sociology)-students who are committed to ensuring their research is aligned with the health needs of communities.
 The program is focused on doctoral students who want to improve health, well-being, and equity; challenge long-standing, entrenched systems; exhibit new ways of working; collaborate across disciplines and sectors; and bolster their leadership skills.
-By providing training in health policy, how to think politically, and how to craft an actionable health equity research question that can inform solutions, as well as mentorship, career and leadership coaching, HPRS will develop a new cadre of research leaders who will build a Culture of Health in their disciplines and communities.
+By providing training in health policy, how to think politically, and how to craft an actionable research question that can inform solutions to advance health equity-as well as mentorship, career and leadership coaching-HPRS will develop a new cadre of research leaders who will build a Culture of Health in their disciplines and communities.

 The Robert Wood Johnson Foundation recognizes that the increasing diversity in the country's population can best be served when research and researchers also reflect that diversity.
 We need diverse perspectives as our nation identifies key health policy questions and evaluates the impact of proposed policy solutions in our nation.
 The disproportionate burden of poor health (and the disproportionate exposure to environmental and socioeconomic conditions that lead to poor health) is borne by individuals marginalized because of their race or ethnicity, socioeconomic status, or other factors.
-That is why increasing the number of doctoral scholars from marginalized backgrounds and populations underrepresented in specific doctoral disciplines is an essential step in building a Culture of Health and is a focus of this program.
+That is why increasing the number of doctoral scholars from historically marginalized backgrounds and populations underrepresented in specific doctoral disciplines is an essential step in building a Culture of Health and is a focus of this program.

-The goal of Health Policy Research Scholars is to create a large cadre of diverse doctoral students from a wide variety of research-focused disciplines-students whose research, connections, and leadership will inform and influence policy toward a Culture of Health.
-Specifically, we aim to recruit doctoral students from a variety of fields/disciplines (e.g., urban planning; political science; economics; anthropology; education; social work; geography; sociology) who are seeking to use policy change to advance population health and health equity.
+The goal of Health Policy Research Scholars is to cultivate transformational leaders from diverse backgrounds with doctoral training-representing a wide range of research-focused disciplines-who will inform and influence policy toward a Culture of Health.
+Specifically, we aim to recruit doctoral students from a variety of fields/disciplines (e.g., urban planning; political science; economics; anthropology; education; engineering; geography; and lab/bench sciences) who are seeking to use policy change to advance population health and health equity.
+We strongly encourage applications from nonhealth-related disciplines; having scholars from these fields is critical to advancing a Culture of Health.